improbable-eng/go-httpwares/tags/DOC.md

 const (
 	// TagForCallService is a string naming the ctxtag identifying a "service" grouping for an http.Request (e.g. "github") TagForCallService = "http.call.service"
-	// TagForCallMethod is a string naming the ctxtag identifying a "method" in a "service" for an http.Request (e.g. "login") TagForCallMethod = "http.call.method"

 	// TagForHandlerGroup is a string naming the ctxtag identifying a name of the grouping of http.Handlers (e.g. auth).
 	TagForHandlerGroup = "http.handler.group"